-13. Speak to the Audience
+(m) Speak to the Audience

-Make it a point to ensure you have eye contact with those to whom you are addressing.
-Maintaining eye contact with those you address is an intangible human attribute that provides a measure of respect to the recipient.
-By maintaining eye contact with the jury, you provide deference to the jury, while simultaneously establishing your own credibility in their Although eye contact is important, you will have to measure the amount of eye contact you provide to counsel.
-At trial, when a jury is present, the most important group of people in the court that require your direct attention is the jury.
-Since the jury is the fact finder who makes life altering decisions concerning the defendant, you should address the jury and not counsel.
-This will require you to look at the jury while answering questions of counsel.
-It is not necessary to spend 100% of the time looking at / addressing the jury because not every answer will warrant that type of effort.
-However, for important aspects of your testimony, address the jury.
-It will have a huge impact as to how they evaluate your testimony.
+Witnesses should make eye contact with those to whom they are addressing.
+Maintaining eye contact with those addressed is an intangible human attribute that provides a measure of respect to the recipient.
+By maintaining eye contact with the jury, the witness provides deference to the jury, while simultaneously establishing credibility.
+Although eye contact is important, witnesses will have to measure the amount of eye contact provided to counsel.
+At trial, when a jury is present, the most important group of people in the court that require direct attention is the jury.
+Since the jury is the fact finder who makes life altering decisions concerning the defendant based on the facts provided, the witness should address the jury and not counsel.
+This will require the witness to look at the jury while answering questions of counsel.
+It is not necessary to spend 100% of the time looking at the jury, because not every answer will warrant that type of effort.
+However, for important aspects of testimony witnesses should address the jury.

-V. Using Statements and Reports to Aid and Prepare for Courtroom Testimony
+5.5 Using Statements and Reports for Courtroom Testimony

 Except for some expert witnesses and other limited circumstances, witnesses cannot testify from their reports or notes.
-You should check with the AUSA about whether to bring reports or notes to trial.
+Officers should check with the prosecutor about whether to bring reports or notes to the witness stand.
+Generally, opposing counsel will object if a witness tries to bring something to the witness stand.
+Officers can provide notes/reports/etc. to the prosecutor prior to trial.
+The court can allow a witness to refer to them during testimony if the prosecutor can lay an appropriate evidentiary foundation during trial.

-Your reports, and notes, as well as written statements and notes of other witnesses, can be used to impeach a witness' in-court testimony.
-For example, if a witness testifies that the license plate of a certain car was ABC but the report or the onscene notes indicate otherwise, the defense can use the contradiction to impeach the witness.
+Reports and notes, as well as written statements and notes of other witnesses, can be used to impeach a witness' in-court testimony.
+For example, if a witness testifies that the license plate of a certain car was ABC, but the report or the on-scene notes indicate otherwise, the defense can use the contradiction to impeach the witness.

-Memory can be "refreshed" if a witness forgets a fact while testifying.
-The rule is that "anything can be used to refresh a witness' memory."
+One's memory can be "refreshed" if a witness forgets while testifying.
+Anything can be used to refresh a witness' memory.
 Sketches, photos, physical objects, reports, notes, and even documents prepared by other LEOs or non-LEOs can be used.
 Documents or statements used to refresh a witness' memory do not have to be made under oath.
-When a witness' memory is refreshed, the witness can then testify from memory.
+When a witness' memory is refreshed, the witness will then testify from memory.
 The report or item that was used to refresh memory is neither read nor given to the jury.

-Notes, reports, statements or other writings that are used to refresh a witness' testimony will be made available to opposing counsel.
-They can be used on cross examination for the purpose of impeachment.
+It is used for the sole purpose of allow the witness to prompt their memory.
+Notes, reports, statements or other writings or things that are used to refresh a witness' memory must be made available to opposing counsel.
+Normally, opposing counsel uses them for the purpose of impeachment.

 Non-LEO witnesses may testify at trial, and they too may need their memories refreshed.
-If during an investigation you interview a witness and the witness needs to refresh their memory with an item, you should obtain the item so it will be available at trial to refresh the witness' memory if that becomes necessary.
+Officers should be prepared to obtain the item used to refresh a non-LEO witness' memory so it will be available at trial.
 For example, if during an interview a witness must refer to a phone bill to remember when they spoke to someone, the officer should obtain a copy of the phone bill so it will be available in court should the AUSA need to refresh the witness' memory.

-VI.
-Impeachment of Witnesses during Cross-Examination
+5.6 Impeachment During Cross-Examination

-A. Direct Examination, Cross-Examination, and Impeachment
+5.6.1 Direct Examination, Cross-Examination and Impeachment